A surcharge reminder for Easter

 If you see a restaurant blaming its Easter Sunday surcharge on the day being a public holiday, don’t believe it.
 The only public holidays over the long weekend are Good Friday and Easter Monday.

-Eateries can ultimately charge what they like for a product or service but to add a surcharge legally they need to let you know before you agree to eat there.
+Eateries can ultimately charge what they like.
+But if they’re adding a surcharge, they need to let you know before you place your order.
 That’s so you have the opportunity to decide if you are willing to pay the extra cost.